-• Problem: The following error message is displayed: "gsql: FATAL: Forbid remote connection with trust method!"
+Problem: The following error message is displayed: "gsql: FATAL: Forbid remote connection with trust method!"

 For security purposes, remote database login in trust mode is forbidden.
 In this case, you need to modify the connection authentication information in the gs\hba.conf file.
-Contact the administrator.
+Contact an administrator.

-Do not modify the configurations of database hosts in the gs\hba.conf file.
+Do not modify the configurations of database cluster hosts in the gs\hba.conf file.
 Otherwise, the database may become faulty.
-It is recommended that service applications be deployed outside the database instead of inside the database.
+It is recommended that service applications be deployed outside the database cluster.

-Problem: The database can be connected from a DN by adding -h 127.0.0.1, but the connection fails if -h 127.0.0.1 is removed.
+Problem: The database can be connected from the host where the CN resides by adding -h 127.0.0.1, but the connection fails if -h 127.0.0.1 is removed.
+Solution:

-Run the SQL statement show unix\socket\directory to check whether the unix socket directory used by the DN is the same as that specified by the environment variable \$PGHOST in the shell directory.
-If they are different, set \$PGHOST to the directory specified by GUC parameter unix socket directory.
+Run the SQL statement show unix\socket\directory to check whether the unix socket directory used by the database CN is the same as that specified by the environment variable \$PGHOST in the shell directory.
+If they are different, set \$PGHOST to the directory specified by unix\socket\directory.